 Did you know that by their 12th birthday, children with ADHD hear, on average, 20,000 more corrective or critical messages than neurotypical children?
 (Source) This has a tremendous impact on their emotions and self-esteem.

-The shame and guilt children feel from constantly being corrected, as well as from struggling to make friends, is often so strong that it negates any positive feedback they receive from parents, educators and peers.
+The shame and guilt children feel from constantly being corrected and from struggling to make friends is often so intense that it negates any positive feedback they receive from parents, educators, and peers.

-Because of this frequent criticism, children (and adults) with ADHD may have a hard time differentiating small issues (for example, someone not laughing at their joke) from major forms of rejection (someone saying they don’t want to be friends anymore).
+Because of this frequent criticism, children (and adults) with ADHD may have a hard time differentiating minor issues (for example, someone not laughing at their joke) from significant forms of rejection (someone saying they don’t want to be friends anymore).

 As a result, anything that feels even slightly like rejection can be perceived as something more severe than it is.

-Feeling rejected generates strong feelings of shame, and children with ADHD experience negative emotions more intensely, and more frequently than others.
+Feeling rejected generates intense feelings of shame, and children with ADHD experience negative emotions more intensely and more frequently than others.